ToxicDonkeyButts/fifth-equilux/Spells/# Spellcasting.md

 Normal activity, such as moving and attacking, doesn't interfere with concentration.
 The following factors can break concentration:

-- **Casting another spell that requires concentration.** You lose concentration on a spell if you cast another spell that requires concentration.
-You can't concentrate on two spells at once.
+- **Casting another spell that requires concentration.** You can concentrate on as many spells as you are capable of casting.
-- **Taking damage.** Whenever you take damage while you are concentrating on a spell, you must make a Constitution saving throw to maintain your concentration.
+- **Taking damage.** Whenever you take damage while you are concentrating on one or more spells, you must make a Constitution saving throw to maintain your concentration on all of the spells.
 The DC equals 10 or half the damage you take, whichever number is higher.
 If you take damage from multiple sources, such as an arrow and a dragon's breath, you make a separate saving throw for each source of damage.
-- **Being incapacitated or killed.** You lose concentration on a spell if you are incapacitated or if you die.
+- **Being incapacitated or killed.** You lose concentration on all spells if you are incapacitated or if you die.

 The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you're on a storm-tossed ship, require you to succeed on a DC 10 Constitution saving throw to maintain concentration on a spell.